Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: Full-band rock sound, strong but not as overpowering as hard rock or metal acts.
+Reason for Loudness: Full-band Americana rock sound with electric guitars and drums – strong and emotive, but not as overpowering as hard rock or metal acts.

 • Mon, May 5: Seether